-- 1. In the Content Editor, navigate to the source item. - Show standard fields and raw values.6 - 3.
+- 1. In the Content Editor, navigate to the source item. - 2.
+Show standard fields and raw values.
+For instructions to show or hide the standard template fields and raw values, see the Client Configuration Cookbook.5 - 3.
 In the source item, in the Layout section, triple-click the value of the Renderings field to select that value, and then press CTRL-C to copy that value to the Windows clipboard. - 4.
 For each target item, navigate to the item.
 In the Layout section, triple-click the value of the Renderings field in the Layout section to select that value, and press CTRL-V to overwrite that value with the value from the Windows clipboard. - 5.
 Hide the standard template fields and raw field values.

-http://sdn.sitecore.net/Reference/Sitecore%206/Client%20Configuration%20Cookbook.aspx.
+5 For access to the Client Configuration cookbook, see http://sdn5.sitecore.net/Reference/Sitecore%206.aspx.